ronawho/distributed-lsb/README.md

 expose that much parallelism and it needs to be able to run it without too much load imbalance.
 If you want to run in parallel on a PC, you might only need to handle keeping 8 cores busy.
-If you want to run on a big part of a Top500 system [4], you'll be using thousands or millions of cores.
+If you want to run on a big part of a [Top500 system](https://en.wikipedia.org/wiki/TOP500), you'll be using thousands or millions of cores.

 ## Which Frameworks?